Vladimir Nevsky: Career from 1917

 At the time of the February Revolution in 1917, Nevsky was in exile in Yekaterinburg, but he moved to Petrograd (St Petersburg) where, as a member of the military organisation of the Bolshevik party, he became known as the "idol of the soldiers" because of his popularity with troops based in the capital.
 At the start of the disturbances known as the July Days, when it was not official party policy to attempt to overthrow the Provisional Government, Nevsky addressed a machine gun regiment who were thinking of mutinying to avoid being sent to the front to fight the Germans.
 He later admitted: "I gave my advice in such a way that only a fool could conclude from my speech that the demonstration should not take place."
 After the government regained control, Nevsky went into hiding to avoid arrest.

 During the October Revolution, he was responsible for seizing control of Petrograd's railway network.
-Afterwards, he organised a conference of railway workers, to secure control the railways nationwide.
+Afterwards, he organised a conference of railway workers, to secure control of the railways nationwide.
 He was appointed Deputy People's Commissar (Minister) for Railways in February 1918, and was People's Commissar, July 1918-March 1919.
-In 1919-20, he headed the Central Committee department for work in the countryside.
+In 1919–20, he headed the Central Committee department for work in the countryside.

-From 1920, after the end of the Russian civil war, Nevsky specialised in academic and educational work, and established himself as the leading historian of the Bolshevik party.
-Nevsky was the founding rector of the Sverdlov Communist University, 1919-21, but was sacked because of his involvement with the Workers' Opposition, and posted to the Caucasus.
+From 1920, after the end of the Russian Civil War, Nevsky specialised in academic and educational work, and established himself as the leading historian of the Bolshevik party.
+Nevsky was the founding rector of the Sverdlov Communist University, 1919–21, but was sacked because of his involvement with the Workers' Opposition, and posted to the Caucasus.
 In December 1920, he was appointed head of the scientific sector of the People's Commissariat for Education.
 In 1922, he was appointed head of the Petrograd branch of Istpart, the Commission on the History of the October Revolution and the Russian Communist Party., but was recalled to Moscow later in the year and commissioned to write a history of the party, and appointed deputy head of Istpart.

 In 1923, when Lenin was terminally ill and Joseph Stalin was emerging as the strong man in the party leadership, Nevsky was accused of being secretly linked to the opposition, and was removed from his position in Istpart.
 In January 1924, the head of Istpart, Mikhail Olminsky refused to publish an article Nevsky had written on events in Baku in 1904.
 This is likely to have been because he either failed to mention Stalin, or did not attribute a leading role to him.
 When the first volume of Nevsky's essays on party history appeared, in March 1924, Olminsky publicly objected to its having Istpart's imprint on it.
 He also objected when Nevsky proposed to include articles and memoirs by Mensheviks when covering the history of the 1905 revolution.